Lectures: MWF 2:00PM-2:50PM at Thack 704

-This course is an introduction to Real Analysis and Measure and Integration Theory.
+This course is an introduction to Harmonic Analysis.

 A tentative syllabus:

-Homework: They will appear weakly on this website and will be collected on Mondays in class.
+Homework: There will be a limited number of homeworks which will appear on this website and will be collected on Mondays in class.
 They will NOT be returned to you so make a copy for yourself before handing in your homework.